rodeoflagellum/rodeoflagellum.github.io/_posts/2022-03-13-for-trans-ai-bottles.md

 #### *Footnotes*

 [^1]: What is my reasoning for using Google Scholar, OpenAlex, LessWrong, EAF, and ArXiV?
 These entities came to mind when I questioned "How could I accumulate research on AI Safety or DL/AI generally?".
 In learning about AI Safety, most of my time has been spent on the EA Forum and LessWrong, along with an occasional look at the Future of Humanity Institute's work, and an occasional Google Scholar / Wikipedia / ArXiV query.
-Actually, I use Wikipedia quite frequently.
-I did not spend too much time looking for other research API's or general search tools.
-I used OpenAlex mostly because it is new and I wanted to get a feel for it, but also because it seems to contain much more research than standard research API's.
-As will soon become apparent in this essay, I was limited in my use of Google Scholar because Google Scholar would boot me out after only a few hundred queries, and querying all the things I want to query would take too long manually.
-For the EAF and LessWrong, I downloaded all or most of the
+I did not spend too much time looking for other research APIs or search tools.
+I used OpenAlex mostly because it is new and I wanted to get a feel for it, but also because it seems to contain much more research than standard research APIs.
+As will soon become apparent in this essay, I was limited in my use of Google Scholar because Google Scholar would boot me out after only a few hundred queries, and querying all the things I want to query would take too long to perform manually.
+For the EAF and LessWrong, I downloaded all or most of the posts (7089 and 16416 results, respectfully) from their APIs, but have ran out of time to create a decent method to search through them for all the research terms.
+I will send you the files containing the URLs to these posts upon request - just email me at rodeo DOT flagellum AT gmail DOT com.
+Also, please email me (or comment) links to other research databases that I should have known about or should have searched.

-[^2]: Query results on OpenAlex and then on Google Scholar and ArXiv for earliest.
+[^2]: I queried Google Scholar to find the earliest instances of the exact phrases "AI Safety" or "Safe AI".
+Of course, M.G.
+Rodd's paper likely does not mark the "dawn of the field of AI Safety".
+I am not familiar enough with AI Safety to know whether there is a consensus on some origin or major turning point for the field.
+If there is such an event, please point it out to me, so I can add it in the Outlook section.

-[^3]: The rest of this essay will focus on the growing popularity AI Safety.
+[^3]: The rest of this essay will focus on aspects of the growing popularity AI Safety.

 [^4]: I did not spend too much time on accumulating data on the current (04/10/2022) landscape of funding for research in AI Safety, but from anecdotal evidence, funding seems to be plentiful and to be supporting the surging number of researchers from physics, software development, and data science, among other fields, migrating to AI Safety.